 Defines the dates for when application, reviewing, and feedback will take place.

-Refers to a distinct "collection" of scores, which are formed into a summary table (leaderboard).
-Score sets are created at Reviewing > Score sets or from Settings > Reviewing > Score sets.
-See Score sets: How they work
+Refers to a distinct collection of scores, which are formed into a summary table (leaderboard).
+Score sets are created at Reviewing > Score sets.
+See Score sets: How they work.

 Scoring criteria are the standards by which applications are reviewed.
-Reviewers input their score into the Scoring criteria which then appear on the Leaderboard as an average score.
+Reviewers input their score into the scoring criteria which then appear on the leaderboard as an average score.
 At least one scoring criterion is required when using the Scoring mode.
-Criteria are created at Reviewing > Scoring criteria or from Settings > Reviewing > Scoring criteria.
-Read more: Scoring criteria
+Criteria are created at Reviewing > Scoring criteria.
+Read more: Scoring criteria.

 Refers to a review mode where registered reviewers evaluate applications based on a set of scoring criteria.
-Please see Configure a scoring mode.
+Please see: Configure Scoring mode.

-Season refers to the cycle of an award, very often an annual cycle, but our season feature allows any number of seasons per year.
-A single season contains all category, application and reviewing configuration, and all application and reviewing data.
+Season refers to the cycle of a program, very often an annual cycle, but our season feature allows any number of seasons per year.
+A single season contains all category, application, and reviewing configurations, and all application and reviewing data.
 When starting a new season, previous season data is archived but still available.
 Application and reviewing configuration can be revised from one season to the next.
 Seasons can only be sequential, they cannot overlap.
 Seasons can be found at Settings > General > Seasons.

 A slug is a unique identifier for a data record.
-It's in an eight-character alpha-numeric format, such as Sw1if6eY.
+It's in an eight-character alpha-numeric format, such as 'Sw1if6eY'.
 It differs from the more common name 'ID' (also used in the software) which is normally numeric and sequential.
 To learn more see: What is a slug?

 Tabs provide a visual separation of questions on the application form.
 They are created and managed using the Form editor or from Settings > Applications > Tabs.

-The colour-scheme and images used by a Good Grants program.
+The colour scheme and logo images used by a Good Grants program.

 A review mode that allows reviewers to rank their preferences.
 Winners are calculated using the single transferable vote (STV) system.